norse/norse/README.md

     <a href="https://doi.org/10.5281/zenodo.4422025"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.4422025.svg" alt="DOI"></a>
 </p>

-This library aims to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
+Norse aims to exploit the advantages of bio-inspired neural components, which are sparse and event-driven - a fundamental difference from artificial neural networks.
 Norse expands [PyTorch](https://pytorch.org/) with primitives for bio-inspired neural components, bringing you two advantages: a modern and proven infrastructure based on PyTorch and deep learning-compatible spiking neural network components.